-On 26th March 2016 Julie-ann Macleod of Norwest Sea Kayaking contacted Assynt Field Club to say she had come across a freshly dead Harbour Porpoise near Oldany jetty.
+On 26th March 2016 Julie-ann Macleod of Norwest Sea Kayaking contacted Assynt Field Club to say, while out with clients, she had come across a freshly dead Harbour Porpoise near Oldany jetty.

 Two members of the Field Club have been trained and certificated by the Scottish Marine Animal Stranding Scheme (SMASS) to safely and accurately collect data and samples from dead stranded marine animals.
 The samples to be collected are of skin, blubber, muscle and teeth.
 The SMASS project provides a systematic and coordinated approach to the surveillance of marine animal strandings in the UK and to the investigation of causes of death.